finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 </html>
 ```

-3. Browser receive that document and parse the html, then browsers see a `css` and kinda say, &ldquo;Ohh shooottt!
-I need to request this file&rdquo;, so browser make a request to the server and pause the render process and waiting for the response
+3. Browser receive that document, parse the html, then browsers see a `css` and kinda say, &ldquo;Ohh shooottt!
+I need to request this file&rdquo;, so browser make a request to the server and pause the render process and waiting for the response.
-4. Our server be like, I got another request, this user request `css` file, let me give the response again with the `css` file that being requested
+4. Our server be like, I got another request, this user request `css` file, let me give the response again with the `css` file that being requested.
-5. Browser receive that `css` file and continue to render, while rendering, the browser see `js` file and need to request again that file to the server, and be like, &ldquo;Yoooo, I need this `js` file, can you send it to me ?&rdquo; and pause the render process again
+5. Browser receive that `css` file and continue to render, while rendering, the browser see `js` file and need to request again that file to the server, and be like, &ldquo;Yoooo, I need this `js` file, can you send it to me ?&rdquo; and pause the render process again.
-6. Copy that, sending you the `js` file
+6. Copy that, sending you the `js` file.
-7. Browser then receive that file and continue to render
+7. Browser then receive that file and continue to render.
-8. Until the browser finished load, parse and execute all the `js`, finally user see some content
+8. Until the browser finished load, parse and execute all the `js`, finally user see some content.

 <small><em>Note: The browser rendering mechanism is much more complex than this.</em></small>

 Now, let's take a look about **server side rendering** process:

-1. Users go to our site
+1. Users go to our site.
-2. Our server receive a request then **prepare/pre-populated/render** initial `html` content or data (like user data or you fetch some data) on the server.
+2. Our server receive a request, then **prepare/pre-populated/render** initial `html` content or data (like user data or you fetch some data) on the server.
 After it finished, server send back the response, the document is problaly be like this:

 ```html{16-37}
 <!DOCTYPE html>